-We are a little adventure hostel up the mountainside from the Himalayan town of Manali, working to welcome travelers and digital nomads to their home away from home, and encourage everyone to re-invest their time and energy into the practices and relationships that give lift them up.
-We've opened our hostel to be a place for open expression, traveler's community, and a place where everyone can feel welcome to share, relax and explore.
+We started this as an end-of-the-road co-working & co-living space up the mountainside from the Himalayan town of Manali, working to welcome travelers and digital nomads to their home away from home, and encourage everyone to re-invest their time and energy into the practices and relationships that give lift them up.
+We've opened our place to encourage open expression, a traveler's community, and a place where everyone can feel welcome to share, relax and explore.
 We hope to feel like a home and family for you too.

 Ayuda en proyectos ecológicos

 Apart from the travelers' community you will become a part of during your time with us, our remote location also comes with a unique view into Himalayan life.

 Our isolated location from town really gives you an up-close look at what rural life is like here.
 A quick walk through our village will show you the traditional handlooms on almost every front porch that the women still use to make shawls, and the occasional cow where all of our neighbors (including us) get their fresh milk from everyday.
 We like to hike, slackline and cycle a lot, so there are plenty of chances to explore the higher altitudes of the valley.
 Honestly our primary aim here is to provide anyone who visits our place the opportunity to experience a very different, more open & laid-back way of life in the rural Himalayas.

 The community here will always have an abundance of ideas, adventures, friendship & much more to share with you, so long as you come ready to jump in!